martin07701804/Weather-data-ingestion-service/README.md

-.env file needs to ne created with OPENROUTER_API_KEY=""
+.env file needs to be created with OPENROUTER_API_KEY=""